 - Use the index/first finger and middle finger of your other hand and place the pads of these fingers on the inside of your wrist.

-You should place them at the base of your thumb near where the strap of a watch would sit.
+- You should place them at the base of your thumb near where the strap of a watch would sit.

 - Press lightly and feel the pulse.
 If you can’t feel anything press slightly harder or move your fingers around until you feel your pulse.

 - Once you’ve found your pulse, continue to feel it for about 20-30 seconds.Feel the rhythm of the pulse and check if it’s regular or irregular.

-Listen to these examples
+Listen to examples